 Coalition for Juvenile Justice (2014)

 Provides judges, juvenile justice professionals, and advocates the tools they need to educate others about status offenses and the need for better responses to youth charged with these behaviors.
-It contains talking points on status offenses, a fact sheet that debunks myths about status offenses, a PowerPoint on improving responses to youth charged with status offenses, a brief overview of the Coalition for Juvenile Justice's National Standards for the Care of Youth Charged with Status Offenses, and additional resources.
+The materials in this toolkit will help judges and other professionals who work with a range of audiences, including dual status youth.
+The resource also includes an overview of the Coalition for Juvenile Justice's National Standards for the Care of Youth Charged with Status Offenses, which were developed in consultation with child welfare professionals

 Systems Integration: Child Welfare and Juvenile Justice (PDF - 483 KB)